Austria

 Stubai Gletscher / Glacier

-Stubai Glacier is an impressive ski area to say the least.
+Stubai Glacier is an impressive ski area, to say the least.
 Not only is it the highest point in all of Tyrol, but it’s also the largest ski area in all of Austria.
-With other 110 km of piste runs and 26 chair lifts, Stubai also has the best views in the area.
-The resort has runs on both sides of the mountain, so when the afternoon shade rolls in, head to the south side to soak up the sun until 4:00 when the lifts close.
-From there, take a groomed run all the way to the bottom with breathe-taking views the whole way!
+With 110 km of piste runs and 26 chair lifts, Stubai also has the best views in the area and is a must in winter in Austria.

-With the Stubai Guest Card, you get a discount on the lift prices, which are usually 57 euros/day.
+With the Stubai Guest Card, you get a discount on the lift prices, which are usually €57 / day.
 If you buy online ahead of time, they are also a few euros cheaper than bought at the ticket counter!

 Sign reading 'Top of Tyrol' at Gletscher Resort